digitaltvguy/SDR-HDR-Display-Luminance-Survey/README.md

 ---

 * **<ins>Test File Usage<ins>**
-    1. Place media files folders (SDR and HDR)on a USB stick and plug into your TV for testing
+    1. Place media files folders (SDR and HDR)on a USB stick and plug into your TV for testing</br>
-    2. Set the TV Mode that you normally use (Cinema/Movie, Standard, Sports, Vivid, etc)
+    2. Set the TV Mode that you normally use (Cinema/Movie, Standard, Sports, Vivid, etc)</br>
     3. Select any SDR or HDR image that will open on your TV.
-You need only find one that works.
+You need only find one that works</br>
-    4. Measure the peak white image (center image)
+    4. Measure the peak white image (center image)</br>
-    5. Measure NBCU LUT3 midgray downmapped image (left image)
+    5. Measure NBCU LUT3 midgray downmapped image (left image)</br>
-    6. Measure BBC LUT9C midgray downmapped image (right image)
+    6. Measure BBC LUT9C midgray downmapped image (right image)</br>
-    7. Enter requested information and image luminance values into survey (links below)
+    7. Enter requested information and image luminance values into survey (links below)</br>
-    8. Repeat the test with each TV display mode (where possible) to see what midtone stretching is occurring
+    8. Repeat the test with each TV display mode (where possible) to see what midtone stretching is occurring</br>

    * **<ins>Surveys<ins>**</br>
         1. [SDR Display MODE Consumer Survey for ANYONE](https://forms.gle/7PX7YSNEz3odWzY29)</br>